Gentle, non-surgical treatment for mild to severe gum disease

 Handheld diode lasers offer a gentle, non-invasive means of treating gum disease without scalpels and sutures.
 The precise incision of the laser removes diseased tissue and eliminates bacteria while leaving healthy issue intact.

 Lasers seal blood vessels as they cut, so there is no bleeding and minimal swelling.
-Treating gum disease with lasers rather than scalpels greatly reduces the time of the procedure itself and the post-operative healing process.
+Treatment with lasers rather than scalpels greatly reduces the time of the procedure itself and the post-operative healing process.

 Oral DNA testing

-Research over the past 10 years has shown that genetics contribute to a person’s susceptibility to gum disease.
+Research over the past 10 years has shown that genetics contribute to a person’s susceptibility.
 We perform DNA testing so that we can determine the best antibiotic treatment to combat your periodontal disease.

 Eliminating bacteria with antibiotic therapy